 2.)
 If you are ill, try to postpone your tasting.
 You will not get an accurate taste of a product if your sinuses are compromised.

 3.)
-Avoid tasting acidic samples at the same time as non-acidic ones or you will not have an accurate tasting experience.
+Avoid trying acidic samples at the same time as non-acidic ones or you will not have an accurate experience.
 For example, if you have lemonade and root beer samples, they should be tasted separately.
 If you taste the sour lemonade, followed by the root beer, the root beer will not appear to be very sweet; if you reverse the tasting and do the root beer first, the lemonade will appear more sour than it actually is.

 5.)
 Finally, don’t forget to enjoy yourself!
 You may not be blown away by every sample you taste, but that doesn’t mean you can’t have fun doing it.